intel/llvm/sycl/doc/syclcompat/README.md

 spec, and so should be used with caution.
 `experimental::calculate_max_active_wg_per_xecore` and
 `experimental::calculate_max_potential_wg` are used for occupancy calculation.
+There is also an `experimental::logical_group` class which allows `sycl::sub_group`s to be further subdivided into 'logical' groups to perform sub-group level operations.
+This class provides methods to get the local & group id and range. `experimental::group_type`, `experimental::group` and `experimental::group_base` are helper classes to manage the supported group types.

 ```c++
 namespace syclcompat {